erfgoed-en-locatie/rdf2elasticsearch/README.md

 No need, just run python rdf2elasticsearch.py.
 Make sure to update your settings: what file to parse, what index name to use and what document type to use.

 Dependencies:
+- ElasticSearch
-Python
+- Python
-RDFlib (easy_install rdflib, requires python-setuptools to be installed) python elasticsearch package (pip install elasticsearch)
+- RDFlib (easy_install rdflib, requires python-setuptools to be installed)
+- python elasticsearch package (pip install elasticsearch)